vilashProgrammr/880/README.md

 - The App component renders the Character components, which, in turn, renders the Description components
 - The App also renders the Arsenal components.

-## Testing

-- I didn't TDD this project, because I wanted to become familiar with React itself first.
-- It's currently untested, because I want to learn Jest to test it.

-## Future Improvements

-- Perhaps change the Arsenal class to a Stateless Functional Component
-- The weapon buttons should probably be a component, as there's a lot of repetition of them.
-- Implement some sort of game
-- Learn Jest and test it

 ## To run

 In the project directory, run: